Skip to main content

 • SMO 1: Quality Assurance

-Under the Law on Independent Audit No. 67/2011/QH12, the Ministry of Finance is responsible for establishing and operating the quality assurance review system in Vietnam.
-The current framework is based on Vietnam Standards on Quality Control developed from ISQC 1.
-International Standards on Quality Management have not yet been promulgated.
+The Ministry of Finance is responsible for establishing and supervising the quality assurance review system for auditors and audit firms in Vietnam.
+The current audit service quality control framework is set out in Circular No. 157/2014/TT-BTC and remains based on the Vietnamese Standard on Quality Control 1, which was issued under Circular No. 214/2012/TT-BTC and developed from International Standard on Quality Control 1.
+International Standard on Quality Management 1 and International Standard on Quality Management 2 have not yet been promulgated in Vietnam.

-In recent years, VACPA has drafted and submitted to the Ministry of Finance updated standards aligned with ISQM 1, ISQM 2, and the revised ISA 220.
-VACPA has also incorporated new quality management concepts into its training programs to prepare members for transition once the standards are formally issued.
+Since the previous assessment, VACPA has continued to support transition toward the quality management framework by drafting and submitting standards aligned with ISQM 1, ISQM 2, and revised International Standard on Auditing 220 to the Ministry of Finance.
+VACPA has also incorporated quality management concepts into training to prepare members for implementation once the standards are formally issued.

-While these activities demonstrate proactive engagement in strengthening the quality framework, the new quality management standards have not yet been adopted or made effective.
-VACPA is therefore encouraged to continue working with the Ministry of Finance to support timely promulgation of the updated quality management standards and to prepare members for full implementation of the current international quality management framework.
+VACPA is encouraged to continue working with the Ministry of Finance to support timely promulgation of the quality management standards and to prepare members for implementation of the current international quality management framework.

 Current Status: Execute